gpsuser/UCMCO5607/week4gps_gdb.md

 # Using GDB

+* also use: Week4_ buffer-overflow-exploitation.pdf
+* week 5 functions and the stack
+* No - week4 1 GDB AND Function-calling-conventions-examples

 ## Introduction

 GDB is a powerful debugger that can be used to debug C and C++ programs.
 It can be used to set breakpoints, step through code, inspect variables, and more.
 In this workshop, we will use GDB to debug some simple C programs.